Kang Seung-yoon: Health

 On June 2, 2019, while he carried out promotions with his band for the lead single, "Ah Yeah" (아예; aye), Kang experienced symptoms of a spinal disc herniation while stand-by for rehearsals at Inkigayo.
 He was transported to the emergency room in a nearby hospital for examination and received treatment for the said diagnosis.
 He was discharged three days later after completing his treatment and was instructed to rest; however, Kang chose to carry out scheduled activities to minimize any burden inflicted on his band in result of his absence.

 Military service

 On May 24, 2023, YG Entertainment announced that Kang will enlist as an active duty soldier.
-He entered the 5th Division Recruit Training Center on June 20, 2023 and completed his basic military training on July 2023.
+He entered the 5th Division Recruit Training Center on June 20, 2023 and completed his basic military training in July 2023.
 He was known for being an exemplary trainee in the military, receiving Outstanding Soldier Award in December 2023 and was promoted to a corporal two months early in January 2024.
 Kang was discharged on December 19, 2024, after completing 18 months of military service.